JoshHarrington/stockcube_ruby/README.md

 	- ~~All Cupboards should belong to an individual user~~
 	- How to share cupboards between users?
 		- ^^ `has_many` vs `has_one`?
+	- How to share stock between users?
+		- Share a cupboard and all stock will come attached, need to adjust cupboard setup to have a has many relationship with users
-	- Recipe search should be prefilled based on (common and searchable) ingredients in cupboards
+	- Recipe search should be prefilled based on (common and searchable) ingredients current in cupboards (as stock)
 		- Search should allow for adding of ingredients not currently in cupboards
 - Stocks functionality
 	- ~~All Stock should belong to an individual user~~
-	- Method to update stock to change cupboard or details
+	- ~~Method to update stock to change cupboard or details~~
-	- How to share stock between users?
 - Shopping list
 	- ~~Create table for shopping list, owned by a particular user~~
 	- ~~Join to recipes so that recipes can be added~~